 “Survival for advanced bladder cancer is extremely low, and the drug works through different mechanisms than any other treatment,” Meeks said.
 “This is the first application of epigenetic therapy in bladder cancer. »

-The drug is a well-tolerated pill and could be added to other systemic therapies for bladder cancer, Meeks said.
+The drug is a well-tolerated pill and might be added to other systemic therapies for bladder cancer, Meeks said.
 It is currently being tested in a nationwide clinical trial being conducted by Northwestern researchers for patients with advanced bladder cancer.

 Northwestern researchers have shown that the drug, which targets the EZH2 gene – abundant in most tumors – can stop the growth of bladder cancer.